Action Hallucination in Generative Vision-Language-Action Models

+Crucially, this dilemma is a geometric consequence and does \emph{not} disappear with better optimization or more data.
+One theoretical solution is to break the continuity assumption: generative action heads can employ \emph{hybrid} designs that use discrete decisions to switch between modes (e.g., discrete tokens~\cite{saycan2022arxiv,pi0.6,hoeg2026hybrid}, diffusion options~\cite{feng25}, or mixture-of-experts (MoE) gating~\cite{hao2026abstracting}).
+Recent work provides suggestive empirical support for this prescription; VFP~\cite{zhai2025vfp} uses a MoE flow decoder to encourage mode-specific action generation, while Hybrid Diffusion Planner~\cite{hoeg2026hybrid} jointly samples discrete plan tokens and continuous trajectories to reduce long-horizon mode confusion.
+Both lead to better performance.
+In VLAs, the VLM/high-level planner can sample the mode before invoking the generative action head.
+However, this shifts the burden of hallucination avoidance to the planner (see Sec. \ref{sec:planning}).
 Theorem~\ref{thm:isoperimetry} also indicates that smoothness is a ``double-edged sword'' for contemporary models: on one hand, smoothness is generally encouraged in (learnt) policies as it is associated with more stable training~\cite{salmona2022can} and robot behavior---we usually prefer the case that similar $z$ imply similar actions.
 On the other hand, smoothness likely has a \emph{negative} effect on action hallucination; all else being equal, in~\eqref{eq:iso-bound}, each term $\Phi\bigl(\Phi^{-1}(p_i^{(R)})+\epsilon\bigr)-p_i^{(R)}$ is increasing in $\epsilon=W/L$.